Tajmirul/devsLink/README.md

 ## 2. Setup Vercel Blob Storage

+We used Vercel Blob storage because serverless function does support local file storage.

 -   Create a folder called dev-links in the blob storage.
 -   Add the `BLOB_READ_WRITE_TOKEN` to the .env file.
 You can find the URL and credentials from your Vercel Blob Storage setup.